 The COVID-19 pandemic in Vietnam is part of the ongoing worldwide pandemic of coronavirus disease 2019 (COVID-19) caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).

 Vietnam has suspended the entry of all foreigners from March 22nd, 2020 until further notice to limit the spread of COVID-19.
 The measure will not apply to diplomats, officials, foreign investors, experts, and skilled workers.
-For foreigners that entered the country before March 1st including those with temporary residence permits will also be entitled to extensions till June 30th but must present health declarations.
+Foreigners that entered the country before March 1st including those with temporary residence permits will also be entitled to extensions till June 30th but must present health declarations.

 Vietnam is cited by global media as having one of the best-organized epidemic control programs in the world right from the first wave.
 In reality, Vietnam chose to prevent rather than fight Covid-19.

 The first two confirmed cases in Vietnam were admitted to Cho Ray Hospital, Ho Chi Minh City on January 23rd, 2020.
 They are a 66-year-old Chinese man from Wuhan (China) who travelled to visit his son.
-Later, the first cluster was in Vinh Phuc after few workers returned from a business trip in Wuhan and infected other people in close contact with them.
-The Vietnamese government immediately locked down Binh Xuyen District until March 4th, 2020 to prevent the disease spread.
+Later, the first cluster was in Vinh Phuc after a few workers returned from a business trip in Wuhan and infected other people in close contact with them.
+The Vietnamese government immediately locked down Binh Xuyen District until March 4th, 2020 to prevent the disease from spreading.
 Having cases in the early stage is one of the main reasons why Vietnam successfully controlled the virus.

-The second cluster started from the evening of March 6th, Hanoi Department of Health confirmed the first case in the capital (17th in the whole country), a 26-year-old girl who travelled to Italy, France, and England.
+The second cluster started on the evening of March 6th, Hanoi Department of Health confirmed the first case in the capital (17th in the whole country), a 26-year-old girl who travelled to Italy, France, and England.
 On March 20th, the Ministry of Health announced 2 patients – two female nurses at Bach Mai Hospital who had no contact with any COVID-19 patients.
-March and April 2020 saw the number of cases increased rapidly due to the large number of people returning home from other countries.
+March and April 2020 saw the number of cases increase rapidly due to the large number of people returning home from other countries.